Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - **Metasploit**

-You can search by the name of the modules for example after metasploit is loaded (with `search java`)
+You can search by the name of the modules for example after metasploit is loaded (with `search java`, search `shellshock`)

  - `exploit/windows/browser/java_cmm` is an exploit module, which delivers the exploit to the target system.

  - `auxiliary/scanner/misc/java_jmx_server` is an auxiliary module, used for tasks such as information gathering, enumeration, and port scanning.

  - `payload/firefox/gather/cookies` is a payload module.

+ If i want to use a particular module then I can type the `use` command and then the path to whatever module I want to run

+ - `auxiliary/scanner/http/apache_mod_cgi_bash_env`